glbala87/ELLA_tool/docs/manual/choosing-sample-variant.md

 `PENDING REVIEW`  | Samples that have been interpreted by another user and marked for review.
 `PENDING MEDICAL REVIEW`  | Samples marked for review by a lab physician.
 `OTHERS’ ANALYSES`  | Samples currently being worked on by other users.
-`FINALISED` | Samples that have been analysed and marked as Finalised.
+`FINALIZED` | Samples that have been analysed and marked as Finalized.

 #### Optional/alternative ANALYSES worklist items